 MYT 625 is rebuilt & raced, see earlier link.

-Jack sold his MkI to Richard 'the Hair' of Stratford upon Avon who then had a large accident in the Red DB2/4 MkI, the car was left 'out the back' as a write off.
+Jack sold his MkI to Richard 'the Hair' (a barber) of Stratford upon Avon who then had a large accident in the Red DB2/4 MkI, the car was left 'out the back' as a write off.

 Tom bought the DB MkIII Prototype, 63 KMY, DB193, in the early 70s, Stephen Bamford, another Four Ashes employee bought it from him in 1974, Stephen went to work at 'Company Developments' Aston Martin Lagonda that year along with Ian R.Moss, Michael's younger brother (not the Portsmouth Ian Moss), they both worked at the Factory for about 18 months until Company Developments went into receivership.